 Storage Options

-The Greek yogurt dip can be stored separately in a small airtight container in the fridge for up to 5 days.
-Just give it a quick stir before serving to refresh its consistency.
+The yogurt dip can be made ahead of time and stored separately for up to 3 days.
+Just give it a good stir before serving.

 Variations and Substitutions